ashish0407-web/ALARM_CLOCK/README.md

 2. Follow the on-screen instructions to set, edit, or delete alarms.
 3. Keep the application running to ensure alarms trigger at the correct time.
 ### Technologies Used:
-Programming Language: Python
+1.Programming Language: Python
-Libraries:
+2.Libraries:
    1.tkinter (for GUI)
    2.datetime (for time handling)
    3.playsound (for alarm sounds)
 ##Contact:
 Email:akumar04002@gmail.com